Feyerabend/cc/ch08/addition/linear/README.md

 *at most once* (they can be discarded).
 This is more practical--sometimes you want to ignore a return value or abandon a resource.

+We have already introduced [affine types](./../../../ch05/addition/affine/) earlier in connection to memory handling.

 Rust uses affine types (disguised as "ownership"):

 ```rust